Sovereign Grace Fellowship Church Covenant

 f) We pledge to cease from our own works on the Lord’s Day, except for works of compassion and/or necessity.
 We will sanctify the day by careful attendance of public worship, fellowship with one another, acts of mercy and by engaging in personal devotion and domestic religion.

-g) We pledge to watch over one another in brotherly love, to remember each other in prayer, to aid each other in sickness and distress, to cultivate Christian sympathy in feeling and courtesy in speech, to be slow to take offence but always ready for reconciliation and, mindful of the rules of our Savior, to secure it without delay.
+g) We pledge to watch over one another in brotherly love, to remember each other in prayer, to aid each other in sickness and distress, to cultivate Christian sympathy in feeling and courtesy in speech, to be slow to take offense but always ready for reconciliation and, mindful of the rules of our Savior, to secure it without delay.

 h) We pledge, moreover, that if we remove from this place, we will, as soon as possible, endeavor to unite with some other church where we can carry out the spirit of this covenant and the principles of our doctrinal statement as found in God’s Word.